ELing24/Task_Scheduler_CPP/README.md

 > <img width="461" alt="Screen Shot 2023-03-17 at 7 23 31 AM" src="https://user-images.githubusercontent.com/79858435/225933751-9c0342c3-6ef1-4f88-8a14-e5719670e6c4.png">
 > <img width="550" alt="Screen Shot 2023-03-17 at 7 23 46 AM" src="https://user-images.githubusercontent.com/79858435/225933841-d1ad995b-a498-49fb-9ed9-84bdbfed88f0.png">

+> * B
+>
+>When the user picks B, the application or task menu will take them back to the previous page.

+> * A
+>
+When the user picks A, the user will be prompted to enter the details of a new subtask, such as its name and description.
+Once completed, the Task and Subtask Menu will appear with further options.

+> * E
+>
+When the user picks E, the user will be prompted to enter updated details for the current task, such as its name, description, deadline, priority and status.
+Once completed, the Project Menu will appear with further options.

+> * S
+>
+When the user picks S, the user will be prompted to select the subtask they want to edit and then enter the updated details for that subtask.
+Once completed, the Project Menu will appear with further options.

+> * U
+>
+When the user picks U, the application will prompt the user to confirm whether they want to undo any changes made to the current task.

+> * C
+>
+When the user picks C, the user will be prompted to select the subtask they want to undo changes for and then confirm whether the undo was successful.

+> * D
+>
+When the user picks D, the user will be prompted to select the subtask they want to delete and then confirm whether they want to delete it or not.

+> * P
+>
+When the user picks P, the application will display the priority of the current task.
+And Subtask Menu will appear with further options.

+> * Z
+>
+When the user picks Z, the application will display the deadline of the current task.
+And Subtask Menu will appear with further options.

+> * O
+>
+When the user picks O, an output of a list of all subtasks will be presented to the user.
+And Subtask Menu will appear with further options.